- New mandatory public health measures in effect April 6.

-We are gathering input on proposed changes to improve conservation and management of fish populations and sportfishing opportunities in Alberta.
+We gathered input from Albertans on proposed changes to continue conserving and managing fish populations and sportfishing opportunities in Alberta.

 - management objectives and fishing regulation options for a number of waterbodies across Alberta